vsoch/vsoch.github.io/_posts/2020/2020-03-12-crc32c-validation-google-storage.md

 blob.download_to_filename("name_of_file.txt")
 ```

 So how do we stream to file?
+Well, we could download it using one of the above
+methods, and then read it in again (streaming) to update a digest.
+But doesn't that mean
+we need to iterate through the chunks twice?
+That might work okay for tiny files,
-We can actually wrap the file object and expose
+but some of these files are chonkers.
+What if we tried to wrap the file object and expose
-the same needed functions (namely write).
+the same needed functions (namely write)...

 ```python
 class Crc32cCalculator(object):